Home Help for families Information & advice Education & learning Education & learning England Transport to school and college Transport in England

 Some children may be unable to walk to school because of a physical disability or medical issue.
 Others may have psychological or behavioural issues that put them at risk.

 Local authorities should consider whether a child is able to make the journey on foot.
 If the child needs an adult with them to make the journey safe, the local authority should also consider if it’s reasonable to expect a parent to do this.
 Walking to school may not be possible for a disabled parent.
-Age should also be taken into account: it may be reasonable to expect a parent to walk a six-year-old to school, but not a 15-year-old.
+Age may also be taken into account, particularly for secondary-aged children.
+Local authorities must not have blanket policies on accompaniment.

 Your ability to drive your child to school must not be considered, even if your child receives the mobility element of Disability Living Allowance, or you have a motability car.

-If your family is on a low income, the distance criteria are more generous by lowering the statutory walking distance for over eights and extending the range of schools.
+If your family is on a low income, the distance criteria are more generous by lowering the statutory walking distance for over eights and extending the range of schools for secondary-aged children.